- Fee assured

 Dr James Hull completed an undergraduate degree in Exercise physiology and then graduated in Medicine from St George's Hospital Medical School in 2000.

-He completed his specialist training in General and Respiratory Medicine in London and in 2010, completed his PhD in vascular physiology in chronic lung disease.
+He completed his specialist training in General and Respiratory Medicine in London and in 2010, completed his PhD in Physiology.

-Between 2011-12 he was a National Institute for Health Research Clinical Lecturer and since October 2012 has worked as a Consultant Respiratory Physician at the Royal Brompton Hospital.
+Between 2011-12 he was a National Institute for Health Research Clinical Lecturer and spent time at UCLA, Los Angeles.
+He has worked as a Consultant Respiratory Physician at the Royal Brompton Hospital since 2012.

-His areas of expertise include asthma, chronic debilitating cough, unexplained shortness of breath, reasons for exercise limitation and unexplained hypoxaemia (i.e. low oxygen levels).
+His areas of expertise include chronic debilitating cough, persistent throat symptoms, unexplained shortness of breath, reasons for breathing problems during exercise.

 He is the clinical lead for the unexplained breathlessness service and the cough / upper airway / vocal cord dysfunction service at the Royal Brompton Hospital.

-He has also has specialist expertise in helping athletes with respiratory symptoms and is an expert appointee to American Thoracic Society guideline committee for Exercise Induced Asthma.
+He has also has specialist expertise in helping athletes with respiratory symptoms and is currently working with the English Institute of Sport, as a respiratory expert.

 Areas of interest

-Unexplained breathlessness; Chronic Cough; Wheeze; Asthma; Vocal cord dysfunction; Athletes with respiratory symptoms.
+Unexplained breathlessness; Chronic Cough; Wheeze; Asthma; throat closure; exercise breathing problems; Athletes with respiratory symptoms.

 - Jo Parman